Discover everything we launched at Webflow Conf 2024

 It is important to encrypt sensitive data at the application level, including access tokens, personal identifiable information (PII), payment details, and user credentials.
 Using strong encryption algorithms, such as AES-256 encryption can help ensure that even if data is compromised, it remains unreadable and unusable without the appropriate decryption keys.
 This helps protect against data breaches and helps maintain compliance with regulation like GDPR and CCPA.

-2. Avoid storing credentials client-side
+2. Do not store credentials client-side

 Storing credentials, such as API keys or access tokens, in client-side code (e.g. within a Designer Extension) can expose your app to significant risks, as client-side breaches can lead to unauthorized access.
 Instead, consider securely storing these credentials on the server side and accessing them through secure APIs, using environment variables to keep sensitive data out of your codebase.

-3. Authenticate backend Traffic
+3. Authenticate backend traffic

 Authenticating and validating traffic to your backend is crucial.
 Be cautious with client-supplied parameters, such as siteId without proper verification, as these can be manipulated by malicious users.
 Implementing robust authentication methods, such as OAuth 2.0 or JSON Web Tokens (JWT) can help ensure that only authorized requests are processed, reducing the risk of unauthorized access.
 For more details, explore our documentation on verifying request signatures, and our guide on authenticating Hybrid Apps with JWTs.